SOM-Research/Gitana/README.md

 ## Installation

-After installing MySQL Server and Python 2.7.6, execute the setup.py script
+After installing MySQL Server and Python 2.7.6, execute the [setup script](https://github.com/SOM-Research/Gitana/blob/master/setup.py)

 ## How to use Gitana